BartStolarek/Decoupled-Frontend-Backend-Web-Application-Template/README.md

 ## Contributing

 Interested in contributing?
-We welcome pull requests and issues from developers of all skill levels.
+I welcome pull requests and issues from developers of all skill levels.

 ## License